 The T3 Alliance is a value-added project and should only continue to support your program with additional materials and training.
 We intend to learn from you (and other RUB coordinators) as well as grow our understanding(s) of integrating high-interest technologies into successful STEM education.

-To what extent could we implement the T3 curriculum and utilize T3 equipment and supplies with the students in our two Upward Bound Math and Science (UBMS) projects?
+To what extent could we implement the T3 Alliance curriculum and utilize T3 Alliance equipment and supplies with the students in our two Upward Bound Math and Science (UBMS) projects?

-Even if these UBMS students were not officially part of your study, we would still like to find a way for them to learn more about coding and 3-D printing.
+Even if these UBMS students were not officially part of your study, we would still like to find a way for them to learn more about coding and 3D printing.
 In general, that is not a problem.
 We want the lessons learned to spread across the project.
-For the official purposes of the grant, the materials, supplies and training are for the RUB and we wouldn’t want to limit the resources from reaching their intended audience.
+For the official purposes of the grant, the materials, supplies, and training are for the RUB, and we wouldn’t want to limit the resources from reaching their intended audience.
 Specifically, feel free to use additional funding/resources to purchase supplies that would facilitate disseminating the lessons to other students and programs.

 Ideally, a maximum of two students per device is preferred.
 Therefore, a site with 15 devices could work with a total of 30 students.
 Yes, if you have additional funding/ resources to purchase more supplies, then all the students at your site can participate.